xandermar/foxtrot/_posts/2025-06-05-life360-apple-airtag.md

 title: "How to Use Apple AirTags with Life360 and Apple's 'Find My' App"
 date: 2025-06-05
 categories: [apple, airtags, life360]
+post_description: "A practical guide to using Apple AirTags with Life360 and Apple's 'Find My' app, including setup, integration tips, and workarounds for tracking personal items and family members."
 ---

 ![Image](/assets/apple-airtags.jpg){: .img-fluid style="max-height:720px; height:auto;" }